-Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

-The Board recognises its responsibility under UK corporate law to promote the success of the Company for the benefit of its members as a whole.
+Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success for the benefit of its members as a whole.
 The Board also understands that it has a responsibility towards employees, partners, suppliers and contractors and the local communities in which it operates.